 In standing with the finest AdSense traditions, the formats of these files aren’t documented anywhere.

-The two text files was are enough to work out: List one URL per line that you wish to exclude in the blacklist, and list exceptions to broader exclusion rules in the whitelist.
-You can make a broad matching rule using wildcard expressions wit the * character.
-E.g. https://www.example.com/documents/ doesn’t exclude other pages underneath /documents/ unless you add a wildcard at the end like this: https://www.example.com/documents/*.
+The two text files was are enough to work out: List one URL per line that you wish to exclude in the blocklist, and list exceptions to broader exclusion rules in the allow-list.
+You can make a broad matching rule using wildcard expressions wit the

 Here is a simple sample rules file:

-So far I’ve only shown the same capabilities in the rules file as you’ve got with he plain text blacklist and whitelist files.
+So far, I’ve only shown the same capabilities in the rules file as you’ve got with the plain text block and allow list files.
 However, I’ve also identified some more powerful features, though I’m not entirely sure on how they’re supposed to work.
 The sample size was rather small and I’ve had more trouble verifying these, although I do my guesses as to their application are pretty spot on.
 Some documentation from AdSense would be of great help here!
-I’ll provide a more complex example, and then move on to speculate about how it all hangs together afterwards.
+I’ll provide a more complex example, and then move on to speculate about how it all hangs together afterward.

 This can be a powerful feature to many publishers who publish frequently and on diverse topics.

-The last element, rss, seem to specify the URL of a syndication feed.
+rss, seem to specify the URL of a syndication feed.
 I presume this feed is fetched more often than once per day like the main rules files, and I further guess that links in the feed may be prioritized above other links when they’d provide relevant recommendations.
-I’ve not been able to confirm this either, but I really can’t see any other use this tag would have.
+I haven’t been able to confirm this either, but I can’t see any other use this tag would have.

 Google AdSense doesn’t have any contact options, so I was unable to inquire for any input for this article.

 I’ll update this post later as more information from AdSense becomes available.